Plug Power Investors Class Action Notice Issued

 Source: Globenewswire

-- Class Action Notice: The Portnoy Law Firm has advised Plug Power investors of a class action for those who purchased securities between January 17, 2025, and November 13, 2025, with a deadline of April 3, 2026, to file a lead plaintiff motion to protect their legal rights.
+- Class Action Initiated: The Portnoy Law Firm has advised Plug Power investors of a class action for those who purchased securities between January 17, 2025, and November 13, 2025, with a deadline of April 3, 2026, for filing a lead plaintiff motion to protect their legal rights.

-- False Statement Allegations: The lawsuit alleges that defendants made false and/or misleading statements during the class period, failing to disclose that the likelihood of funds from the U.S. Department of Energy's Loan being available to Plug Power was materially overstated, resulting in investor losses when the truth emerged.
+- False Statement Allegations: The lawsuit alleges that defendants made false and/or misleading statements during the class period, failing to disclose the true availability of funds from the U.S. Department of Energy and the construction of necessary hydrogen production facilities, resulting in investor losses.

 Trade with 70% Backtested Accuracy